Namaswi24/CodeCrux/README.md

 ## 🚀 Usage
 🧾 User Registration & Authentication:

-Users can securely register and log in to create their personalized programming workspace.
+• Users can securely register and log in to create their personalized programming workspace.

-Authenticated sessions are managed using JWT tokens, ensuring secure and persistent access.
+• Authenticated sessions are managed using JWT tokens, ensuring secure and persistent access.

 📅 Real-Time Contest Tracking:

-Navigate to the "Contests" section to explore upcoming contests from Codeforces, AtCoder, LeetCode, CodeChef, and GFG, aggregated using the Clist.by API.
+• Navigate to the "Contests" section to explore upcoming contests from Codeforces, AtCoder, LeetCode, CodeChef, and GFG, aggregated using the Clist.by API.

-Apply advanced filters like contest duration, platform, and start time.
+• Apply advanced filters like contest duration, platform, and start time.

-One-click integration with Google Calendar lets users set personalized contest reminders.
+• One-click integration with Google Calendar lets users set personalized contest reminders.

 📚 Intelligent Problem Practice:

-Access a curated list of unsolved problems tailored to your skill level and previous activity.
+• Access a curated list of unsolved problems tailored to your skill level and previous activity.

-Use powerful filtering options:
+•Use powerful filtering options:

-By tags: e.g., dynamic programming, greedy, graph, trees.
+•By tags: e.g., dynamic programming, greedy, graph, trees.

-By difficulty level, platform, or problem status (solved/unsolved).
+•By difficulty level, platform, or problem status (solved/unsolved).

-By title keyword or problem ID.
+•By title keyword or problem ID.

 🔥 Daily Challenge with Streak System:

-Receive a daily problem based on your performance and tag preferences.
+•Receive a daily problem based on your performance and tag preferences.

-Track your daily streak visually on the dashboard.
+•Track your daily streak visually on the dashboard.

-Failure to solve the daily problem by midnight resets the streak.
+• Failure to solve the daily problem by midnight resets the streak.

 ✅ Problem Status & Progress Tracker:

-The portal maintains a history of all solved and attempted problems.
+• The portal maintains a history of all solved and attempted problems.

-Users can revisit:
+• Users can revisit:

-All solved problems.
+• All solved problems.

-Unsolved or skipped problems.
+• Unsolved or skipped problems.

-Favorite problems they marked for later.
+• Favorite problems they marked for later.

 ❤️ Favorites System:

-Bookmark problems or contests to revisit later.
+• Bookmark problems or contests to revisit later.

-Favorites are stored per user and displayed on the dashboard for quick access.
+• Favorites are stored per user and displayed on the dashboard for quick access.

 📊 Dashboard & User Analytics:

-View your current streak, problem-solving stats, and platform usage breakdown.
+• View your current streak, problem-solving stats, and platform usage breakdown.

-Monitor your growth over time with a progress indicator.
+• Monitor your growth over time with a progress indicator.

 🔐 User Profile & Data Persistence:

-Each user’s data (solved problems, streaks, favorites, preferences) is securely stored and persists across sessions.
+• Each user’s data (solved problems, streaks, favorites, preferences) is securely stored and persists across sessions.

-Users can update profile information and view all interactions in one centralized profile view.
+• Users can update profile information and view all interactions in one centralized profile view.